-AGC America, Inc. recognizes the importance of protecting the personal information we maintain.
-We are writing to inform you of a cybersecurity incident that may have involved some of your information.
+Asbury Automotive Group recognizes the importance of protecting the personal information we maintain.
+We are writing to inform you of a security incident that involved some of your information.
 This letter explains the incident, measures we have taken, and some additional steps you may consider taking in response.